tshepang/blog/content/Children Of The Corn (2009).md

--   my shitty memory says that this is the best couple quarrel in my movie history; oh, and her abuse was rather intense, and unbearably so; it was so horrid that when hubby retaliated physically, it felt like justice (and this is from someone who can\'t bear the thought of male-hit-woman acts)
+-   my shitty memory says that this is the best couple quarrel in my movie history; oh, and her abuse was rather intense, and unbearably so; it was so horrid that when hubby retaliated physically, it felt like justice (and this is from someone who can't bear the thought of male-hit-woman acts)
 -   edgy like fuck, and without abusing it